Digital-Preservation-Finland/dpres-siptools/README.rst

 Installation and usage requires Python 2.7.
 The software is tested with Python 2.7 with Centos 7.x / RHEL 7.x releases.

+Packages openssl-devel and gcc are required in your system to install M2Crypto, which is used for signing the packages with digital signature.

 Get python-virtuelenv software::

     sudo pip install virtualenv